CTA Hierarchy: Where to Place Your Calls-to-Action

 - Company size (if available)

-Example: Developer visiting from technical docs sees “Try API” while marketing exec sees “Book Demo”
+A developer visiting from technical docs sees “Try API” while a marketing exec sees “Book Demo.”

-Only implement this if you have data showing different ICPs respond to different CTAs.
+Only do this if you have data showing different ICPs respond to different CTAs.

 - One clear primary path